 We can paginate entities with native queries as well, but Spring won’t add any pagination-related clauses because there’s no reliable way to manipulate native SQL queries.

-Therefore, we’d have to explicitly pass in the SQL limit and offset values as parameters in our query methods.
-We've explored native queries and parameters in other lessons, so we won’t be covering it here.
+Therefore, we have to explicitly pass in the SQL limit and offset values as parameters in our query methods.
+We've explored native queries and parameters in other lessons, so we won’t be covering it again here.

 2.5.
 When To Use Page And Slice

-We've seen how to use Slice and Page, but let's consider what factors we have to keep in mind when using them.
+We've learned how to use Slice and Page, but let's consider what factors we have to keep in mind when using them.

 We know now that using the Page interface generates an additional count query to find out the total number of elements with every call to a paginated method.

-We can use the Slice interface when we don't need that extra information.
-This way we can avoid any extra calls to the database which might be costly depending on the database used.
-Since the slices have information about the existence of the next and previous ones, we could use this approach to deal with large datasets where we might not require information about the total number of results.
+In contrast, we can use the Slice interface when we don't need that extra information.
+This way we can avoid any extra calls to the database, which might be costly depending on the database used.
+Since the slices have information about the existence of the next ones and previous ones, we could use this approach to deal with large datasets where we might not require information about the total number of results.

 For example, we could use slices in order to represent news feeds or social media feeds where we don’t necessarily require a total item count or even a page count.

 One caveat to remember here is that the default findAll(..) method we inherit from the PagingAndSortingRepository can return a Slice instead of a Page.
-Returning a Slice in this particular instance will not avoid the extra query that a Page would otherwise generate.
-It has nothing to do with Spring Data JPA, it is simply a type conversion performed by Java.
-To sum up, essentially Spring Data will return a Page and Java will just convert it to a Slice.
+Returning a Slice in this particular instance won’t avoid the extra query that a Page would otherwise generate.
+It has nothing to do with Spring Data JPA, it’s simply a type conversion performed by Java.
+Essentially, Spring Data will return a Page, and Java will just convert it to a Slice.